 Autumn Equinox is upon us.
 The forces of light and darkness are in balance.
-Fittingly, this year equinox coicides with the climate march and yet another global climate summit.
-Will the politicians assembled there make the leap to real cooperation or will they continue with their conflict and power mongering?
+Fittingly, this year equinox coincides with the climate march and yet another global climate summit.
+Will the politicians assembled there make the leap to real cooperation and commit to change, or will they continue with their bickering and power mongering?

 The earth is already raging and crying.
 A radical change is needed to avert the worst, but I fear the business bullies will insist on being allowed to burn every last drop of oil, no matter the environmental cost, and governments, dependent on their money, are in their stranglehold.
 It is an oligarchy, not a democracy.
 Meanwhile, we are all taking the heat, literally.
-Those species that can't take it, or whose habitats are lost and destroyed are becoming extinct - we lose some every day; according to the WWF we are losing some 10 000 species every year!
+Those species that can't take it, or whose habitats are lost and destroyed are becoming extinct - at a staggering rate.
+According to the WWF we are losing some 10 000 species every year!
 We could stop this armageddon if we can encite enough political will - if enough of us cared enough to make a stand.
-Not just once, during climate action week, but every day.
+Not just once, during climate action week, or when convenient, but every day.
 It requires a new way of thinking, a new way of relating, to the earth and to each other.
 Seeing value as something intrinsic, not something that is determined by the fluctuating figures on the stock market.
-Those don't mean anything.
+Those figures really don't mean anything.
 What matters is life.
 Nothing more, and nothing less.
 I believe we do have a choice, but it is not an easy one.
 Will we be bold enough to take it on and to change our paradigms?
 Will we care enough to rise to the great challenge of our times and make a stand for our future, for our children's and children's children's future and for all the myriad species with which we share this beautiful home?

 I would love to hear your comments, so please send your feedback to: firstname.lastname@example.org